 - Requirement Table

-Ans.
-Reports and graphs can be generated any time and in each and every phase with QC module during the testing process by using default or customize settings like requirement, test plan, test lab or defect module.
+Answer: Reports and graphs can be generated at any time and in each and every phase with the QC module during the testing process by using default or customized settings like the requirement, test plan, test lab, or defect module.
 We can also get summary and progress reports.

-Q #7.
-Which types of database are used in Quality Center?
+Q #7) Which types of databases are used in Quality Center?

 - Oracle 10.2.0.3

 Q #8) How do u control the access to a QC project?